HajimeK/DEND/project1/README.md

 Type "help" for help.
 ```

-### Create a database user and add roles
+Create a new user student and assing the same roles as the default postgres user with the client tool.

-Create a new user student and assing the same roles as the default postgres user.
+Adming roles are assigned to the user *student* in the below example.
-In this couser user has the password "student".
+These will be needed when running DDL scripst.

 ```
 postgres=# CREATE USER student WITH PASSWORD 'student';